decentraland/old-documentation/_posts/development-guide/2018-02-13-3d-model-animations.md

 let swim = swim.get(GLTFShape).getClip("swim")
 ```

-The steps of creating and adding a clip can also be avoided.
-If you try to get a clip that was never added to the component, the clip is created and added automatically:
+The steps of creating and adding an `AnimationClip` can also be avoided.
+If you try to get an `AnimationClip` that was never added to the component, the clip is created and added automatically:

 ```ts
 // Create and get a clip
 let swim = swim.get(GLTFShape).getClip("swim")
 ```

-Each instance of an animation object has a state of its own that keeps track how far it has advanced along the animation.
-If you add a same animation clip instance to multiple `GLTFShape` components from different entities, they will all reference this same state.
+Each instance of an `AnimationClip` object has a state of its own that keeps track how far it has advanced along the animation.
+If you add a same `AnimationClip` instance to multiple `GLTFShape` components from different entities, they will all reference this same state.
 This means that if you play the clip, all entities using the instance will be animated together at the same time.

-If you want to independently animate several entities using a same clip, you must instance multiple clip objects, one for each entity using it.
+If you want to independently animate several entities using a same animation, you must instance multiple an `AnimationClip` objects, one for each entity using it.

 ```ts
 // Create an entity